PEC-CSS/AI/Model Tuning/README.md

 1. **Start with Model Tuning Basics**: Learn about hyperparameters and their impact on model performance.

 2.  **Explore Different Tuning Methods**: Understand the strengths and limitations of Grid Search, Random Search, and Bayesian Optimization.
+   **Bayesian Optimization** : Unlike Grid Search and Random Search, Bayesian Optimization builds a probabilistic model to select the most promising hyperparameter values intelligently.

+    a.
+Understand Bayesian Optimization: Learn about probabilistic models and acquisition functions.

+    b.
+Compare with Traditional Methods: See how Bayesian Optimization improves efficiency.

+    c.
+Implement Optimization: Apply Bayesian tuning to a machine learning model.

+    d.
+Visualize and Analyze: Interpret results to choose the best hyperparameters effectively.

 3. **Preprocess the Data**: Follow essential data preparation steps to ensure optimal tuning.